For Subway, A Ruling Not So Sweet. Irish Court Says Its Bread Isn't Bread

 More humiliation for the US on the global stage.
 The Irish Supreme Court says Subway bread is, ummm, not bread. https://t.co/mxmwBVZ9qe— Barry Malone (@malonebarry) October 1, 2020

-Back in 2013, Subway was sued after a viral social media post showed that one of the chain's advertised footlongs wasn't actually a foot long.
+In 2013, Subway was sued after a viral social media post showed that one of the chain's advertised footlongs wasn't actually a foot long.
 Subway started measuring its sandwiches, but a settlement in the case was dismissed as "utterly worthless."

-In 2014, the chain removed azodicarbonamide, a chemical found in yoga mats, from its breads after an online petition went viral calling for its removal.
+The following year, the chain removed azodicarbonamide, a chemical found in yoga mats, from its breads after an online petition went viral calling for its removal.

 While Subway has to continue paying taxes on its bread in Ireland, tech giant Apple was recently cut a major break in the same country.
 An order for Apple to pay back nearly $15 billion of government tax breaks was overturned in July.